markusressel/zfs-file-history/README.md

 * [x] Intuitive navigation using arrow keys (and vim bindings)
 * [x] Colorful visualization "git diff" style
 * [x] Browse through Snapshots and get to the right version quickly
+* [x] Sort table entries by any column and direction
 * [x] Restore any file from any snapshot with two keytrokes

 # How to use